Studio Wildcard

-Wildcard Properties, LLC (trade name: Studio Wildcard) is an American video game developer with offices in Redmond, Washington, and Gainesville, Florida.
+Wildcard Properties, LLC (doing business as Studio Wildcard) is an American video game developer with offices in Redmond, Washington, and Gainesville, Florida.
 The company was founded in October 2014 by Doug Kennedy, Jesse Rapczak, Jeremy Stieglitz, and Susan Browning Stieglitz.
 Stieglitz had previously left his position at Trendy Entertainment in August 2014 under a one-year non-compete agreement.
 The company sued him and Studio Wildcard in December 2015 for breach of contract, among other allegations, and the parties settled in April 2016.
 Studio Wildcard's debut game, Ark: Survival Evolved, was released in August 2017.
+In 2018, it set up Grapeshot Games to develop Atlas.
 A sequel, Ark II, was announced in December 2020.

 History

 Jeremy Stieglitz and Augi Lye founded the developer Trendy Entertainment in 2009.
 In September 2013, after being publicly accused of creating a hostile work environment, Stieglitz's role within the company was reduced to president of NomNom Games, a minor subsidiary of the studio.
 In April 2014, he notified the management of Trendy Entertainment and its primary investor, Insight Venture Partners, that he intended to leave the company because he could not trust or work with certain employees at the company.
 At the time, Stieglitz was subject to a non-compete agreement, barring him from competing with and hiring employees from Trendy Entertainment for three years.
 Pursuant to an agreement signed in July that year, Stieglitz was bound to Trendy Entertainment until August 15, 2014, with the length of his non-compete agreement in turn reduced to one year.
 Stieglitz consequently left the company that August, stating that he would take a break before re-entering the video game industry.
 According to Trendy Entertainment, Stieglitz had been secretly approaching the company's staff with the prospect of joining a new video game studio, so the company's lawyers reminded him of the non-compete agreement on August 18, 2014.

-Stieglitz founded Studio Wildcard (legally Wildcard Properties, LLC) in October 2014.
+Stieglitz founded Studio Wildcard in October 2014.
 It was incorporated as a limited liability company under the jurisdiction of Florida, while offices were established in the Seattle area.
 Doug Kennedy, Jesse Rapczak, and Susan Browning Stieglitz (Stieglitz's wife) were co-founders of the company.
 Kennedy was appointed as Studio Wildcard's chief executive officer.
 Legally, Browning Stieglitz was listed as the company's manager under her maiden name, Susan Browning, while Stieglitz was not listed.
 In December 2015, Snail Ark Inc. (a California corporation and subsidiary of SDE Inc.) was merged into Studio Wildcard.
 Subsequently, three managers of the former Snail Ark Inc. became managers of Studio Wildcard, while Browning Stieglitz was removed as one.
 Studio Wildcard later identified SDE Inc. as its parent company.
 SDE Inc. has been described as an affiliate of Snail Games USA, the American branch of the Chinese video game company Snail Games.